andyb94/ClockSystem/README.md

 Visual Studio 2022 17.12.3 required.

+Will need to have installed:  .Net Desktop Development and Asp.Net and Web Development

 Once repo is cloned locally you will need the following Nuget packages:

 Microsoft.Asp.Identity.Core 2.2.4 on Services and DAL project